JeffersonLab/qphix/README.markdown

 | `sse`  | For SSE -- untested | Intel Pentium 4, Intel Core, Intel Xeon Nehalem |
 | `scalar` | C, scalar code (`SOALEN=1`) | |

+#### Kernels and Specialization Headers

+For maximum comfort, generate it with the `generate-and-copy-to-qphix` script.
+If the architecture is AVX2 and the QPhiX repository is at `../qphix`, call it like so:

+    ./generate-and-copy-to-qphix avx2 ../qphix

+It will generate all kernels for the architecture utilizing all cores in your machine.
+Then it will generate the specialization headers and copy everything into the right positions in the QPhiX repository.
+All you need to do is re-compile QPhiX and check the new kernels into Git.

+#### Just the Kernels

 Run the code with `make TARGET` this will build the code generator and generate the code for the target.
-The target specific code will be placed in the subdirectory corresponding to the target (i.e. MIC code goes to `mic/`, AVX code goes to `avx/` etc).
+The target specific code will be placed in the subdirectory corresponding to the target (i.e. MIC code goes to `generated/mic/`, AVX code goes to `generated/avx/` etc).

 To build for Intel Sandy Bridge and Intel Ivy Bridge processors, use the
 following: